 Give your agents actionable and relevant feedback often.
 Use call transcriptions and in-line feedback to point out moments for improvement or moments to put on repeat.
 Be a resource for your team and watch your most-valued metrics trend upward.

 When uncontrollable metrics start to slip, your agents check out and chalk the day up as a loss.
 Then your customers get apathetic help, and the rest of your daily KPIs tank, too.
-With one frustrating experience sending 33 percent of customers into the arms of your competitors, your contact center can’t afford a team full of agents who don’t feel in control of their outcomes.
+With one frustrating experience sending 33% of customers into the arms of your competitors, your contact center can’t afford a team full of agents who don’t feel in control of their outcomes.

 Rethink what you measure and what it means for your agents.
 Rope in more human metrics that account for factors beyond your agents’ efficiency and effectiveness.
 Measure your agents’ holistic experience at work, not just hard and fast KPIs you use for accountability.